TanStack/form/docs/framework/react/guides/ui-libraries.md

 # Usage of TanStack Form with UI Libraries

 TanStack Form is a headless library, offering you complete flexibility to style it as you see fit.
-It's compatible with a wide range of UI libraries, including `Tailwind`, `Material-UI`, `Mantine`, or even plain CSS.
+It's compatible with a wide range of UI libraries, including `Tailwind`, `Material UI`, `Mantine`, or even plain CSS.

-This guide focuses on `Material-UI` and `Mantine`, but the concepts are applicable to any UI library of your choice.
+This guide focuses on `Material UI` and `Mantine`, but the concepts are applicable to any UI library of your choice.

 ## Prerequisites

 Before integrating TanStack Form with a UI library, ensure the necessary dependencies are installed in your project:

-- For `Material-UI`, follow the installation instructions on their [official site](https://mui.com/material-ui/getting-started/).
+- For `Material UI`, follow the installation instructions on their [official site](https://mui.com/material-ui/getting-started/).
 - For `Mantine`, refer to their [documentation](https://mantine.dev/).

 Note: While you can mix and match libraries, it's generally advisable to stick with one to maintain consistency and minimize bloat.